American University to cancel Election Day classes

 Many students, now living closer to home, asked to have Election Day off so they could vote in person.
 Others wanted free time to work at polls amid a national shortage of volunteers.

-Similar movements to cancel Election Day classes have taken hold at Vanderbilt University and the University of North Carolina at Chapel Hill.
+Similar movements to cancel Election Day classes have taken hold at Vanderbilt University in Nashville and the University of North Carolina at Chapel Hill.
 Nearly 200 Ohio University students are urging the school to cancel classes and have signed a petition that says the campus has an “obligation to promote the fulfillment of our civic duties.”

 Burwell, who served as a top Obama administration official before she was hired to lead AU, said students “fostered a broad and constructive dialogue” about the value of canceling classes.